albuch/sbt-dependency-check/README.md

         check

 ## License
-Copyright 2016 Alexander v.
+Copyright (c) 2016 Alexander v.
 Buchholtz

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at